Stingers: episode guide

 June 29, 2004

-Written by Julian McSwiney, Directed by John Ridley
+Directed by John Ridley

-Angie has convinced a woman called Veronica Taylor to turn Crown witness against her drug dealing husband.
+Angie has convinced Veronica Taylor to turn Crown witness against her drug dealing husband.
 But when the husband is found shot dead, with Veronica holding the smoking gun, Angie must face up to the fact that if she had remained on the job, rather than racing off to look after her son, the shooting might never have occurred.
-To make matters worse for Angie, there is a new detective in Homicide, a keen go-getter called Katherine who seems to have both Angie and Harris in her sights.
-When Katherine’s investigations begin to throw doubt on Veronica’s claim of shooting in self-defence, things begin to look much worse for both Veronica and Angie.
+To make matters worse for Angie, there is a new detective in Homicide, a keen go-getter named Katherine who seems to have both Angie and Harris in her sights.
+When Katherine's investigations begin to throw doubt on Veronica's claim of shooting in self-defence, things begin to look much worse for both Veronica and Angie.

-Guest Starring: Katrina Milosevic as Sophie Novak, Gigi Edgley as Katherine Mark, Daniel Roberts as Jake Taylor, Sophie Lee as Veronica Taylor, John Ridley as Det Snr Sgt Eric Chatterly, Jillian Murray as Marjorie Piper, Arthur Angel as George Soulos, Anthony Wallace as Desk sergeant, Oscar Henry Lidgerwood as Joshua Harris, Deakin Carr as Jasper Taylor, John Leddin as Noel Jenkins, Pauline Webb as Doctor, Maria-Angela Laudato as Barmaid, Anthony Jaeger as Jimmy Brunton, Travis White as Mormon, Corey Fitch as Mormon
+Guest Starring: Daniel Roberts as Jake Taylor, Sophie Lee as Veronica Taylor, John Ridley as Det Snr Sgt Eric Chatterly, Jillian Murray as Marjorie Piper, Arthur Angel as George Soulos, Anthony Wallace as Desk Sergeant, Oscar Henry Lidgerwood as Joshua Harris, Deakin Carr as Jasper Taylor, John Leddin as Noel Jenkins, Pauline Webb as Doctor, Maria-Angela Laudato as Barmaid, Anthony Jaeger as Jimmy Brunton, Travis White as Mormon, Corey Fitch as Mormon

 Break And Enter